spaceshuttl/visionary/README.md

 `~ >> visionarypm`

 in your command line.
+On your first run, you'll be prompted to enter your default settings (leave blank to accept defaults).
+A string will be generated that you can save to the specified location.
+This will remove the need to remember and enter your configuration every time. **Note that different values here will generate different passwords.**

-You will be prompted for a master password (minimum 8 characters).
+You will be then be prompted for a master password (minimum 8 characters).
 This is what protects all of your generated passwords so make it a strong one.
-Next, you'll be prompted for a keyword.
+Next, a keyword.
 This can be anything, like 'github.com' or 'facebook' or even 'not_porn' for that special folder.

-A 32 character password will be generated based on what you entered.
-You'll then be prompted for another keyword to optionally generate another password.
-Leave it blank to exit.
+A strong password will be generated based on what you entered (depending on your configuration).
+Visionary will carry on asking for more keywords, so just leave it blank to exit.

 It's also possible to import visionarypm into your own scripts: